 Born in 1969, CeCe is 51 years old.
 She’s the proud mother of a boy who’s fifteen years old.
 CeCe’s LinkedIn profile lists her place of residence as Orange County in the California area.
 A profile by MIT Technology Review reveals that Moore lives in the hills outside San Diego, and works out of her family room, armed with a laptop, a notebook, a wifi connection, and a large whiteboard.
 Notably, Parabon is based out of Reston, Virginia.

-Moore has worked on several high profile cases of identification, and not all have been related to crimes.
+Moore has worked on several high-profile cases of identification, but not all of them have been related to crimes.
 Her first success with Parabon came less than a month after the Golden State Killer was identified.
 She solved a double murder near Seattle, which had gone unsolved since 1987.
 Moore gained access on Friday and got results by Monday.
 William Earl Talbott II was arrested in 2018 and found guilty in June 2019.
 He received two life sentences.

 However, she spoke to People saying she doesn’t do it for fame.
 Moore said, “I’d be very happy sitting on my couch quietly working with no fanfare.
 No one needs anything more fulfilling and meaningful than what I’m already doing.”
 She intends to prevent crimes by proving that it never goes unpunished as CeCe’s methods can solve cold cases as well.
 She noted, “My greatest hope is that perhaps it will keep some people from committing a crime in the first place.”